aaronccasanova/aacc/packages/designtokens.io/README.md

     resolving an alias token's `$value` property.
 - `getPathFromAlias(alias: DesignTokenAlias)`: Retrieves the path to the token referenced in the alias token `$value`.
-- `getTokenFromAlias(alias: DesignTokenAlias)`: Retrieves the raw path to the token referenced in the alias token `$value`.
+- `getRawPathFromAlias(alias: DesignTokenAlias)`: Retrieves the raw path to the token referenced in the alias token `$value`.
 - `getTokenFromAlias(alias: DesignTokenAlias, tokens: DesignTokens)`: Retrieves
   the token referenced in the alias token `$value` from the design tokens